-588. The Heads of State and Government commended the commitment of the international community in supporting the unity, sovereignty, territorial integrity, security, stability, and development in Yemen.

-589. The Heads of State and Government expressed their appreciation to the Government of Sweden for hosting the UN-led talks between Yemeni Government and the Houthis and welcomed the results of the high-level pledging event for the humanitarian crisis in Yemen that took place in Geneva on 26 February 2019.

-590. The Heads of State and Government expressed their support to the agreements reached by the parties on the city of Hodeidah; an executive mechanism on activating the prisoner exchange agreement; and a statement of understanding on Taiz, as set out in the Stockholm Agreement.

-591. The Heads of State and Government expressed their full support for the Good Offices role of the UN Secretary-General and the efforts of his Special Envoy for Yemen, Mr. Martin Griffiths, to put an end to the conflict and resume the political transition process and resolve any differences through dialogue and peaceful means.

-592. The Heads of State and Government reiterated that the solution to the situation in Yemen could only be achieved through a Yemeni-led, peaceful, inclusive, orderly and political transition process that meets the legitimate demands and aspirations of the Yemeni people for peaceful change and meaningful political, economic and social reforms, in accordance with the GCC initiative, the outcome of the National Dialogue Conference (NDC) and all the relevant Security Council resolutions, in particular resolution 2216.
-In this regard, they expressed their appreciation to the State of Kuwait hosting of the Yemen talks for more than 109 days and provide logistical support for negotiations in Stockholm and its readiness to host the second round of negotiations between the Yemeni Government and the Houthi's, following the implementation of Stockholm Agreement, in order to reach a comprehensive and final agreement for this crisis in accordance with the three terms of reference.
+- 671. The Heads of State and Government commended the commitment of the international community in supporting the unity, sovereignty, territorial integrity, security, stability, and development in Yemen. - 672.
+The Heads of State and Government expressed their full support for the Good Offices role of the UN Secretary-General and the efforts of his Special Envoy for Yemen, Mr. Hans Grundberg, to put an end to the conflict and resume the political transition process and resolve any differences through dialogue and peaceful means. - 673.
+The Heads of State and Government reiterated that the solution to the situation in Yemen could only be achieved through a Yemeni-led, peaceful, inclusive, orderly and political transition process that meets the legitimate demands and aspirations of the Yemeni people for peaceful change and meaningful political, economic and social reforms, in accordance with the GCC initiative, the outcome of the National Dialogue Conference (NDC) and all the relevant Security Council resolutions, in particular resolution 2216. - 674.
+The Heads of State and Government expressed their support for the Presidential Leadership Council headed by His Excellency President Dr. Rashad Mohammed Al-Alimi and confirmed their support for the ongoing regional and international efforts to renew and expand the truce in Yemen with the aim of achieving a comprehensive ceasefire and resume the political process based on the agreed references. - 675.
+The Heads of State and Government expressed their appreciation to the Government of Switzerland for hosting the UN-led meeting on detainees' exchange between the Government of Yemen and the Houthis in Geneva and welcomed the recent implementation plan which provided for the release of hundreds of conflict-related detainees, and encouraged continued progress to ease the suffering of Yemenis.
+They also expressed their appreciation to the Governments of Sweden and Switzerland for hosting the high-level pledging event for Yemen's humanitarian response plan that took place in Geneva on 27 February 2023. - 676.
+While recalling Security Council resolutions and expressing their grave concern over the deteriorating humanitarian situation in Yemen, especially the suffering of women and children, the Heads of State and Government urged all donor countries to maintain and expand their generous contributions to deliver humanitarian aid to those who need it most.
+They noted with deep regret that widespread conflict, severe economic decline, food insecurity and collapse of essential services continue to take an enormous toll on population and exacerbates existing vulnerabilities, driving the country to the brink of famine and exacerbating needs in all sectors.

-593. The Heads of State and Government commended Yemen's all efforts in fighting terrorism and violent extremism, especially the efforts against Al-Qaeda, which pose a genuine threat on the security and stability of the region and the world, and called upon the international community to support Yemen in these efforts.
+677. The Heads of State and Government commended Yemen's all efforts in fighting terrorism and violent extremism, especially the efforts against Al-Qaeda, which pose a genuine threat on the security and stability of the region and the world, and called upon the international community to support Yemen in these efforts.